zrythm/zrythm/README.md

 Some files, where specified, are licensed under different licenses.

+## Trademarks

+Zrythm and the Zrythm logo are trademarks of Alexandros Theodotou.

 ## Support
 If you would like to support this project please